bio4j/bio4j.github.com/source/_posts/2013-09-28-bio4j-09-the-billion-relationships-is-here.md

 Bio4j uses Java 7 now ;)

-That's all for now, I'll be posting much more information about this new release soon.
+OK, so that's all for now, I'll be posting much more information about this new release soon.

 Cheers!